 In recent years, growing global attention has highlighted the need to augment FP/RH services worldwide and increase coverage and access.
 As the global community endeavors to support and fund efforts to achieve

 SDG 3’s FP/RH targets, key issues and challenges for U.S. efforts include:

-- continuing to expand access to and the quality of FP/RH services in the current restrained fiscal environment;
+- continuing support for FP/RH efforts in order to expand access to and the quality of FP/RH services;

 - further integration of FP/RH efforts with other U.S. global health programs (such as maternal and child health and global HIV under PEPFAR) and broader U.S. development efforts (including education); and

 - coordinating these efforts with the activities of other donors and partner countries in order to maximize the impact of available resources.

 However, with President Trump’s Jan.
 2017 reinstatement of the Mexico City Policy, the Kemp-Kasten determination regarding UNFPA, and the Administration’s proposed elimination of FP/RH funding, along with single-party control of both Congress and the White House, the future of U.S. FP/RH efforts is more uncertain.
 Policy debates and discussions within and among Congress and the Trump Administration regarding the U.S. role in FP/RH (such as its role in fostering progress toward global goals related to providing access to FP/RH services) and the amount and use of U.S. funding (including legal and policy requirements) are likely to continue.

 WHO, et al., Trends in maternal mortality: 1990 to 2015, 2015.